-Several years ago, I was invited to participate in the development of a book about “dynamic women who pioneered and paved their own road to success”.
+As we kick off Women’s History Month, I’m reminded of a book project I was invited to participate in about “dynamic women who pioneered and paved their own road to success”.
 I submitted what I now see is a cleansed version of my story of triumph over a few circumstances that I was willing to share publicly at the time.
 I was mindful of the hurt the full truth might cause–to my family and to me.

 It’s not always easy to admit all of who we are and where we’ve come from, and sometimes we simply aren’t ready to embrace it.
 Perhaps my mother’s death last year and the distance I had to put between me and a few family members allowed me to accept the good, the bad, the forgotten, and everything in between.
 Or maybe it is the approach of my 50th birthday and what my best friend of nearly 38 years describes as having no more f***s to give.

 I am still inspired by the women in the N.U.S.W. book, and my story up to the publication is not much different than what I shared, it is just missing some key elements that I wasn’t sure would reflect well on me or my family then.
 I had already shared enough, and I was still coming to terms with how I ended up wanting to take my own life.

 As I shared with the 2019 graduating class at East Side Community High School this week, I was an athlete, I got good grades, I worked, and I did “all the right things”.
 But I was sometimes overwhelmed with it all: the abuse, the responsibilities, and the helplessness.
 I called on them to let others know when they are struggling and to have the courage to ask for help.
 When I went for my first counseling session required for my discharge from the hospital, I had an attitude of distrust and disbelief, challenging my psychologist to heal me.
 She did heal parts of me, and it changed the path of my life.